Hong Kong Court of Final Appeal: Permanent members of the court

-Notable rulings of the court
+Notable recent rulings of the court

 The Cheung Court was the first CFA bench to hear substantive final appeals arising from the 2020 National Security Law.
-The Cheung Court have issued landmark decisions on Hong Kong courts' competency to review acts of the national legislature, LGBT rights, the Bill of Rights, national security, the freedom of expression and assembly, the freedom of the press, and commercial law.
+The Cheung Court has issued landmark decisions on the competency of Hong Kong courts to review acts of the national legislature, LGBT rights, the Bill of Rights, national security, freedoms of expression and assembly, the freedom of the press, and commercial law.
 Major decisions of the Cheung court include: